UNT rallies to beat Western Kentucky, claim first NCAA tournament berth since 2010

 UNT appeared as if it would cruise after blitzing WKU (20-7) from the opening tip, running out to a 17-0 lead.

+“We needed that run,” McCasland said.
+“We looked a little fatigued in the second half.”

-Hamlet calmly pulled up and hit a 3 to get the Mean Green started.
+Hamlet calmly pulled up and hit a 3 to get the Mean Green started on that run.
 UNT went on to hit three shots from deep in its opening run that Mardrez McBride capped with a pair of free throws.

 UNT went ice cold and went more than eight minutes without scoring.
 WKU capitalized and took a 48-41 lead on three Josh Anderson free throws with 2:57 left.

+Anderson led UNT with 14 points and was WKU’s best offensive player on a night when star center Charles Bassey struggled.
+The junior posted a double-double with 13 points and 11 rebounds, but went just 3 of 12 from the field.

+Of the mood as UNT huddled when it trailed late, McCasland said: “There was a concern, but there was a togetherness.
+It starts with Javion.
+He just keeps saying, ‘We’re going to win.’”

-The Mean Green answered with the last seven points of regulation.
+The Mean Green gave themselves that opportunity when they scored the last seven points of regulation.
 McBride hit a 3 to force overtime.

+“When come up to the office at 8 at night and Thomas is shooting 3s and making them,” McCasland said.
+“The dude deserves to shoot.”

-Hamlet did the rest, scoring six points, including the runner that put UNT up for good.
+Hamlet did the rest, scoring six points in overtime, including the runner that put UNT up for good.

 WKU went to Tavion Hollingsworth on its final possession.
 Bell came up with the block and James Reese iced the game with two free throws.